princyok/TicTacToe_ClientServer/README.md

 4. Enjoy the game.

-** This can be in the same machine as the server or a different machine.
-If a different machine, you need the network address of the machine on which the server is running.
-To find this in Windows, run ipconfig in command prompt.
-If the same machine as the server, then use "localhost" as the address.
+** This can be in the same machine as the server or on a different machine.
+If a different machine, you need to provide the network address of the machine on which the server is running.
+To find the network address in Windows, run "ipconfig" in Command Prompt (filename: cmd.exe).
+If the same machine as the server, then use "localhost" as the network address.

 # TicTacToe (ClientServer)